A cat lying across a keyboard

 Common pitfalls

-• Missing TURNSTILE_SECRET_KEY in production
+• Missing TURNSTILE_SECRET_KEY in production (503 before verify runs)

-• Using an unverified CONTACT_FROM_EMAIL domain in Resend
+• Unverified CONTACT_FROM_EMAIL domain in Resend (502 with 403/422 in the body)

-If local behavior is inconsistent, reset:
+If local behavior is inconsistent, see Fix Astro dev port conflicts.

 Final take